 Is there anything better than warm, homemade sourdough bagels?
 I honestly don't think so!
 Where I live in New England, we really can't get good bagels.
 There are some that are decent, but if you want to make the best, make your own!
-I'll walk you step by step through the process!
+I'll walk you step by step through this sourdough bagel recipe!

 When I first started making sourdough breads, I bought Emilie Raffa's book and I read her blog.
 If you are serious about sourdough, which a lot of people were in 2020, I recommend looking her up.
 She is a wealth of knowledge on the subject!

-The first thing to do is to make sure your starter is well fed and active.
+The first thing to do when making homemade sourdough bagels is to make sure you are using an active sourdough starter.
+That means it should be just fed and active and bubbly.
+You can make your own sourdough starter from scratch, buy one, or get one from a sourdough friend.
 Before making these homemade sourdough bagels, I will feed my starter twice to ensure that the starter is active enough.

 The next morning